5t3ph/11ty-netlify-jumpstart/src/pages/about.md

 As noted previously, a `prettier` config is included, and you may want to get the Prettier extension and update your VSCode settings to "Format on Save".

-However, to format template files Prettier doesn't recognize like `.njk`, you can update the "Language Mode" on the currently open file fron "Nunjuck" (or other current templating language) to "HTML" to allow formatting to be applied.
+However, to format template files Prettier doesn't recognize like `.njk`, you can update the "Language Mode" on the currently open file from "Nunjucks" (or other current templating language) to "HTML" to allow formatting to be applied.
 Then, flip it back to re-allow the syntax highlighting if needed.

 This is located in the VSCode bottom toolbar near the right-hand side and will display the value of the current file's detected language.
 Click the name to open the selector.